tamylaa/clodo-dev-site/docs/BREVO_SETUP.md

 1. Run your development server: `npm run dev`
 2. Go to your website and try subscribing with a test email
+3. Check your browser's developer console for any configuration warnings
-3. Check your Brevo dashboard to confirm the contact was added
+4. Check your Brevo dashboard to confirm the contact was added
-4. Verify the contact received any confirmation emails
+5. Verify the contact received any confirmation emails

 ## Step 5: Optional Enhancements